 In this tutorial I’ll be demonstrating how you can create a distressed effect with Inkscape.
 Once applied, the effect will make your subject look worn, gritty, and rough around the edges.
 To accomplish this, we’ll be using the Jitter Nodes extension and then applying a vector grunge texture.
 For this demonstration we’ll be applying the effect to some text, although this can work with any vector object you’d like, so don’t feel obliged to only use text.

 The following is a written overview of the steps taken to apply our distressed effect with Inkscape.
-For a more in-depth and immersive learning experience, I would recommend watching the video tutorial at the top of the page.
+For a more in-depth and immersive learning experience, I would recommend watching the video tutorial below.
 However, the written instructions should suffice for most intermediate users.

 Create A Distressed Effect with Inkscape